SumiSeo/SumiSeo/README.md

 🙋‍ I'm a full-stack developer.
-📍 Located in Seoul, Korea.
+📍 Located in Paris, France.
 💛 Espcially digging in React, Typescript and GraphQL, SCSS.
 \
-🌱 I’m currently learning Flutter...
+🌱 I’m currently learning Ethereum...